marcbarbosa/remember/README.md

 Remember
 ========

-Distributed-cache strategy for ASP.NET websites
+Distributed and local caching strategy for ASP.NET websites